Why do this problem?

-The problem is good for developing pupils' ability to visualise and, depending on their experience, you may also want to use this as an opportunity to encourage them to use correct mathematical vocabulary relating to transformations.
-The following questions might be useful in coaxing children to think more deeply, and perhaps differently, about what they are doing:
+The problem is good for developing pupils' ability to visualise, and depending on their experience, you may also want to use this as an opportunity to encourage them to use correct mathematical vocabulary relating to transformations.

 Other simple C's I found were;